alchemist/alchemist-ecsrx/README.md

 ## How do I use it?

-If you are developing on top of the library then add the dependency to `@alchemist/ecsrx`, if you are consuming this plugin in the wild then just drop the built plugin in the applications plugins folder, it does depend upon `@ecsrx/dotnet` plugin.
+If you are developing on top of the library then add the dependency to `@alchemist/ecsrx`.

+For using with alchemist application do the following plugin setup:

+- Create a `ecsrx` folder within alchemist `plugins` directory
+- Put the `index.js` file into the `ecsrx` directory
+- Run alchemist

+The plugin should be picked up, and allow you to create EcsRx projects, it does depend upon `@alchemist/dotnet` plugin.

 ## Blurb